stanleywalker1/digital_phone_fishbowl/README.md

 ## Installation

-This version uses a python webserver called Flask.
+This uses a python webserver called Flask.

 <!--To install flask in a virtual environment:
 ```